awsdocs/amazon-sqs-developer-guide/doc_source/working-with-messages.md

 When implementing a request\-response or remote procedure call \(RPC\) system, keep the following best practices in mind:
 + Don't create reply queues *per message*\.
 Instead, create reply queues on startup, *per producer*, and use a correlation ID message attribute to map replies to requests\.
 + Don't let your producers share reply queues\.
 This can cause a producer to receive response messages intended for another producer\.

+For more information about implementing the request\-response pattern using the Temporary Queue Client, see [Request\-Response Messaging Pattern \(Virtual Queues\)](sqs-temporary-queues.md#request-reply-messaging-pattern)\.